 |X299 Raider||Rs 39,000|

 Read More: MSI AIO Price in Nepal

 Nepali customers can find good AMD motherboards for cheap in the market these days.
-In comparison to Intel chipsets, AMD counterparts are very cheap.
+In comparison to Intel chipsets, AMD counterparts are very affordable.
 This is an international or USA case.
 But here also we do get good boards at a reasonable price.
-In order to simply explain we can say a few things about the naming scheme.
-A series is the most basic, B series is the mid-range and X series is the flagship.
+In order to simply explain, we can say a few things about the naming scheme.
+A series is the most basic, B series is the mid-range, and the X series is the flagship.

 |FM2 A55M-E33||Rs 7,140|

 |B450M-A Pro Max||Rs 12,400|

 |B450M Pro VDH Max||Rs 15,750|

 |X370 Gaming Plus||Rs 19,600|